oracle/learning-library/developer-library/soamp-migration/on-prems-env-local/on-prems-env-local.md

 At the end of this lab, you will have a local environment running with an Oracle SOA Suite 12.2.1.3 VM and a SOA Suite 12.2.1.4 quick start with Jdev 12.2.1.4.

-Estimated Lab Time: 30 min
+Estimated Lab Time: 30 min to 1h+ depending on internet speed for download

 ### Objectives

 In this lab you will:

-- Install the Oracle VM Virtual Box
+- Install Oracle Virtual Box
-- Download the SOA Suite 12.2.1.3 .ova windows file.
+- Download the SOA Suite 12.2.1.3 .ova VM image file.
 - Startup Oracle VM Virtual Box demo environment
 - Prepare your VM box with downloaded soa suite 12.2.1.3 .ova file
 - Install the SOA Suite 12.2.1.4 quick start on your local machine